PJK/libcbor/doc/source/rfc_conformance.rst

 "Half-precision" IEEE 754 floats
 ---------------------------------
-As of C11, there is no standard implementation for 2 bytes floats. *libcbor* packs them as a :type:`double`.
+As of C99 and even C11, there is no standard implementation for 2 bytes floats. *libcbor* packs them as a :type:`double`.
 When encoding, *libcbor* selects the appropriate wire representation based on metadata and the actual value.
 This applies both to canonical and normal mode.